Building our Regions

 The program forms a key element of the Queensland Government's overarching economic strategy - Working Queensland.

-The fourth fund is the Transport Infrastructure Development Scheme (TIDS), which includes an additional $60 million in funding over two years.
-TIDS will continue to be managed by the Department of Transport and Main Roads and information about TIDS is available at www.tmr.qld.gov.au.
+The fourth fund is the Transport Infrastructure Development Scheme (TIDS), managed by the Department of Transport and Main Roads, which will provide an additional $150 million over five financial years.
+Information about TIDS is available at www.tmr.qld.gov.au.

 Use the interactive web map to view project locations across Queensland.
 Alternatively, refer to the maps below:

 - Building our Regions: Round 2 Fund Areas ( 1.83 MB)

 - Building our Regions: Round 1 Fund Areas ( 1.64 MB)